-Prime State Convenience Store is currently under construction.
-The site is located on the northwest corner of Shoal Creek Parkway and Highway 169.
-It was approved for fueling before Shoal Creek was made into a parkway, but went through the Final Plan process afterwards.
+Prime State Convenience Store is open for business.
+The site is located on the northwest corner of Shoal Creek Parkway and Highway 169 with primary access on NW 110th street.
+It was approved for fueling before Shoal Creek was made into a parkway, but went through a Final Plan process.
 Effectively, much effort to coordinate and compromise during the design process occurred.

 To learn the importance of the architect’s role in construction administration, click the link below: